 4. Choose the right email platform

-If your organization uses Microsoft 365 or Google Workspace, you will already have a corporate email account, but is that the right place to create engaging email newsletters?
-Many businesses think not, which is why companies such as Mailchimp have become so popular.
+If your organization uses Microsoft 365 or Google Workspace, you will already have a corporate email account, but are Outlook or Gmail the right places to create engaging email newsletters ?
+Most communicators agree that they aren’t fit for this purpose, but many have struggled to find a solution that does work.

 5. Design a template and tone of voice

-Then, when it comes to creating your repeatable format, you should focus on having a blend of white space, concise copy, color, and different content types.
-Images, banners, and links can all give some life to your messages.
+When it comes to creating your own format, you should focus on having a blend of white space, concise copy, color, and a variety of content types.
+Images, banners, and links can all add some life to your messages.

-Crucially, your email newsletter copy is there only as a gateway to other places.
-The copy needs to be engaging enough that people want to click through to your intranet or other articles to learn more.
-So, the email newsletter copy shouldn’t be radically different from the content it’s linking to.
+Keep in mind that your email newsletter copy serves as a gateway to other content, ideally linking to additional information elsewhere in the digital workplace.
+The copy needs to be engaging enough that people want to click through to your intranet or other resources to learn more or take an action.
+So, while the email newsletter copy should be catchy, it shouldn’t be radically different from the content it’s linking to.

 Additional points to consider in your format:

-- Structure – Don’t put all the most important information in the first five lines.
+• Structure: Don’t cram all the most important or interesting information into the first five lines.
 Space it out or people won’t read the whole thing.
-If people in your organization enjoy stories about recent promotions, save that till the end.
+For example, if employees in your organization enjoy stories about recent promotions, save that till the end.

-- Length – Common advice on newsletter length is that it should be no longer than 20 lines (or 200 words), but that’s short and you may have a lot more to say.
-You can vary the length based on the frequency because if you’re only sending once a month you can afford to make it longer.
-Advice is that email newsletters with three images or fewer get optimal clickthrough rates.
+• Length: Common advice on newsletter length is that it should be no longer than 20 lines (or 200 words), but that’s short and you may have a lot more to say.
+You can vary the length based on the frequency – if you’re only sending your newsletter once a month, you can afford to make it longer.
+In terms of visuals, evidence shows that email newsletters with three images or fewer get optimal clickthrough rates.

 6. Pitch roll the newsletter to set expectations